thin-edge/thin-edge.io/docs/src/howto-guides/011_retrieve_jwt_token_from_cumulocity.md

 ## Retrieving the token

-To retrieve the token from the Cumulocity cloud throught MQTT, follow the below steps.
+Follow the below steps in order to retrieve the token from the Cumulocity cloud using MQTT.

 Subscribe to `c8y/s/dat` topic